RaimundSchramm/mentor/error_encyclopedia.md

 Solution
 - currently assuming gemset is not loaded this way, so explicitly loading it rvm gemset use name_of_gemset seems to work
+- afaik it is works as intended because opening the dir in new tab just loads the default gemset while entering somehow loads from .ruby-gemset

 HINTS: